Section Image

 Houses found in historic district, suburban outskirts

 The Madison Historic District covers many of the streets within the town limits, including downtown.
 White-columned Colonial Revivals, Victorians with fanciful trim and brightly colored bungalows surround small city blocks.
-Copeland says the homes in the historic district are beautiful, but they require “a special buyer” due to the regulations that dictate upkeep and renovations of the houses.
+Copeland says the homes in the historic district are beautiful, but they require “a special buyer” due to the regulations that dictate upkeep and renovations.
 There are some condos on the north end of town, but otherwise, buyers are searching among ranches and new traditional homes in a limited number of neighborhoods on the outskirts.
 “There are five to 10 subdivisions where we’re trying to place people all the time,” Copeland says.
-The median price is $520,000, more than the national median.
+The median home price is $520,000, higher than the national median.

 Madison’s CAP Index Crime Score of 2 out of 10 is lower than the national average of 4.